I am a bit worried about placing my aircraft in someone else’s name.

 Can you give me advice on getting my airplane home from America?

-One of our directors has extensive transatlantic experience in GA aircraft going back more than thirty years right up to the present.
-His advice is free to Trust Holders.
-In the event that you want your aircraft shipped, we can recommend a U.S.A based FAA IA inspector who has economically containerized and shipped aircraft to the U.K. and Germany.
+We have extensive transatlantic experience in GA aircraft going back more than thirty years right up to the present.
+Our advice is free to Trust Holders.
+In the event that you want your aircraft shipped, we can recommend U.S.A based FAA IA inspectors who have economically containerized and shipped aircraft mainly to Europe.

 Your prices are lower than your competitors.
 Why is that?
 Does that mean you scrimp somewhere?